 The RFC 3539 watchdog state machine has transitioned into (up) or out of (down) the OKAY state.
-If a #diameter_packet {} record is present in an up event then there has been a capabilties exchange on a newly established transport connection and the record contains the received CER or CEA.
+If a #diameter_packet{} record is present in an up event then there has been a capabilties exchange on a newly established transport connection and the record contains the received CER or CEA.
 Otherwise a connection has reestablished without the loss or connectivity.

-Note that a single up/down event for a given peer corresponds to one peer_up/3/peer_up/3 callback for each of the Diameter applications negotiated during capabilities exchange.
+Note that a single up or down event for a given peer corresponds to multiple peer_up/3 or peer_up/3 callbacks, one for each of the Diameter applications negotiated during capabilities exchange.
 That is, the event communicates connectivity with the peer as a whole while the callbacks communicate connectivity with respect to individual Diameter applications.